mckaywrigley/chatbot-ui/README.md

 Chatbot UI is an advanced chatbot kit for OpenAI's chat models built on top of [Chatbot UI Lite](https://github.com/mckaywrigley/chatbot-ui-lite) using Next.js, TypeScript, and Tailwind CSS.

-It aims to mimic ChatGPT's interface and functionality.

-All conversations are stored locally on your device.

 See a [demo](https://twitter.com/mckaywrigley/status/1636103188733640704).

 ![Chatbot UI](./public/screenshot.png)